 Do I have to be online at a certain time each day/week for the courses?

 Each of the courses are self-paced, meaning there are no deadlines other than the program access end date, nine to 10 months after your initial enrollment.
 All course materials are available to you as soon as you open the course, and it is up to you to move through it at your own pace.

 What happens if I don't finish a course within the program access window?

 You won’t earn credits for any incomplete courses.
 Any courses you do complete within the nine to 10 month window can be eligible for credit transfer towards your education goals.
 You’ll still be able to advance to your next educational step and submit any credits you have earned along the way to be evaluated by the university.

 What do I do if I notice errors in the content or have feedback for a course?

 How do I apply?

-Applications are due on the 1st of each month.
-Visit guildeducation.com and create an account to view your employer benefits and to start your application.
+There are monthly start dates for all College Start programs.
+Visit www.guildeducation.com and create an account to view your employer benefits and to start your application!

 Can I change my College Start program after I have applied?